rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

             ]
           }

-4. Associate the shared IP address with the master server.
+4. Associate the shared IP address with the primary server.

    *Request:*